mesg-foundation/docs/guide/process/README.md

 - Condition on the data

 Only the first step of a process is and must be an event or a task's result trigger.

-Processes are [nondeterministic finite](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) [state machines](https://en.wikipedia.org/wiki/Finite-state_machine) that perform state transition when matching events or task's results occur but don't support cycle.

-Process can be graphically represented as [UML activity diagram](https://en.wikipedia.org/wiki/Activity_diagram) with actions and conditions, but without cycle and concurrency.
-Graphic representation is a very good first step to conceptualized an application before implementing it.

 <!-- TODO: add schema of a process -->